 Sincerely,

 Anita Nordrum High School Principal

 Name of studentFirst Middle Last

-Social Security # G rade Phone No
+Social Security # Grade

-Birthday of student Distance to School
+Birthday of student Dista nnce to School

 AddressP.O.
 Box or Route City Zip

-The school has permission to use corp () Yes () No oral punishment on my child.
+The school has permission to use corporal () Yes () No

-NOTE: Please understand that by ans to be considered. swering "no" another fo orm of disciplina y action up to a an including suspension will hav
+NOTE: Please understand that by answeri ng "no" another form of dis ciplinary action up to an including suspension will have to be considered.

-My child may have his/her picture in the school yearbook. () Yes () No
+My child may have his/her picture in the se chool yearbook. () Yes () No

-Signature of Father
+Signature of Father -

-Signature of Mother
+Signature of Mother -

-Signature of Student